PeterMLambert/gossipd/README.txt

 If you switch IP addresses, peers should still receive messages from you but you will not get any replies.
 So send a message with your updated IP address.
 The program does not have an automated way to update the IP address for peers (this might be added in the future).
 You can manually edit the pubkey file in your RecvPeers directory, the IP address is the second line from the bottom.

 The program will count the available keys when it starts.
 Two keys are used each time you add a peer.
+Four keys are used every time you add a bogus peer.
 Run the rsa.py script to generate more keys.

 This program is written to be used with python 2.7.
 If you are using python 3 you are doing it wrong and I will not help you if anything bad happens.